boxeggg/HealthManager/README.md

 This project is an ASP.NET MVC (.NET 7) web application designed to store and manage medical test results.
 It also allows users to associate these results with specific devices and customize their profiles.

+The app, developed during my internship, is available in Polish

 ## Features

 - **Test Results Management**: Add, edit, and view medical test results.